bqworks/grid-accordion/readme.txt

 == Screenshots ==

-1. The list with all the created grid accordions.
+1. Grid accordion with text layers.
+2. Simple grid accordion.
+3. Grid accordion with mixed content.
-2. The user interface for creating and editing an accordion.
+4. The admin interface for creating and editing an accordion.
-3. The preview window in the admin area.
+5. The preview window in the admin area.
+6. The layer editor in the admin area.
+7. The background image editor in the admin area.
+8. Adding dynamic tags for accordions generated from posts.

 == Changelog ==